tjacovich/ADSDataPipeline/README.md

 the key is the bibcode and the default value is [].
 Refereed status is cached in a python set of bibcodes.
 The cache code reads these files directly, it does not use the reader.py code.

+The `COMPUTE_DIFFS` command produces merged network files that contain both CitationCapture and Classic records.
+These can be identified by the `.merged` extension.

 # Nonbib Processing
 Conceptually, the code reads one line from each of the ~30 input